Pomax/custom-graphics-element/README.md

 In addition to this, there is the global `pointer` object that can be consulted in any of your code, with the following properties:

+- `active` - true/false based on whether or not the pointer is currently on/over the canvas.
 - `x` - the current graphics x coordinate for the pointer
 - `y` - the current graphics y coordinate for the pointer
 - `down` - true/false based on whether the pointer is currently down or not.